kubermatic/docs/content/kubermatic/main/installation/upgrading/upgrade-from-2.23-to-2.24/_index.en.md

 Please review [known issues]({{< ref "../../../architecture/known-issues/" >}}) before upgrading to understand if any issues might affect you.
 In specific, please review:

 - [User Cluster API Servers Fail to Start on Seed with Cilium CNI]({{< ref "../../../architecture/known-issues/#user-cluster-api-servers-fail-to-start-on-seed-with-cilium-cni" >}})

+This issue was fixed in KKP 2.24.2, but still is applicable to previous versions.
 {{% /notice %}}

 KKP 2.24 adjusts the list of supported Kubernetes versions and removes support for Kubernetes 1.24 and 1.25.
 Existing user clusters need to be migrated to 1.26+ or later before the KKP upgrade can begin.